This is a follow-up post to my post: Marine Corps Marathon (2013 – Very Early Planning).

 Marine Corps Marathon 2013 (Updated training plan)

-Training Log page to track my training miles in preparation for the training half marathons, and for the Marine Corps Marathon.
+Training Log page (converted to a post after the marathon) to track my training miles in preparation for the training half marathons, and for the Marine Corps Marathon.

 Update 2/20/2013: OK… the registration time for the Marine Corp Marathon is at Noon Eastern Time on 27 March 2013.
 Get there early, it sold out in under three hours last year and this years Golden Ticket race sold out in less than an hour!
 If you are feeling generous to me, wait until about 5 minutes after noon so I can get my registration in without internet traffic delays.
 Good luck to everyone…